 1. Eat before the big meal.

 Yes, you read that correctly!
-Showing up for the feast with a rumbling tummy is a recipe for over-eating, so be sure to pre-game by having a nutritious, low-cal snack.
+Showing up for the feast with a rumbling tummy is a recipe for over-eating, so be sure to pre-game by having a nutritious, low-calorie snack.
 A bowl of vegetable soup about one hour before mealtime should help tame your hunger, says Sonya Angelone, R.D., a spokesperson for the Academy of Nutrition and Dietetics.
 Picking at an appetizer veggie platter is a good option as well.

 2. Dress to impress.

 Save your baggy, comfy clothes for another occasion.
 Instead, break out a form-fitting garment — think skinny jeans or a curve-hugging dress.
 “You’ll be less likely to overeat if you’re wearing something a little snug, because you’ll start feeling uncomfortable more quickly,” says Keri Gans, R.D., author of The Small Change Diet.
-If you can make it through the meal without having to undo the top button of your pants, you’re in good shape.

 3. Make single-size versions of decadent dishes.